KanAfridi/Sms-Spam-Detection-Model/README.md

 ## 🔄 Data Preparation

 Text data was transformed into a format suitable for machine learning models using **TF-IDF (Term Frequency-Inverse Document Frequency)**.
 This process represented text numerically, emphasizing the importance of words relative to the dataset.

 ---

-## 📊 Exploratory Data Analysis (EDA)

-To gain insights into the dataset:

-1. **Visualization**: Created plots to compare spam vs. non-spam message frequencies.
-2. **Word Clouds**: Generated word clouds for common words in spam and non-spam messages.
-3. **Correlation Analysis**: Investigated patterns and relationships within the data.

----